datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 To prove the point, all the examples above were copied or adapted from [RPA Framework WorkItems library documentation](https://rpaframework.org/libraries/robocorp_workitems/index.html).
 And to eat my own dog food, this is also how I've integrated Camunda Platform to Robot Framework in [carrot-rcc](http://github.com/datakurre/carrot-rcc) and [parrot-rcc](http://github.com/datakurre/parrot-rcc).

+By supporting this pattern, there is no difference between Robot Framework code for Robocorp Cloud or Robot Framework code for Camunda Platform.
+All existing tools and documentation just work for both.

 Tools and docs make DX
 ----------------------